JavadBorhani/tcp-echo-server/README.md

 	Protocol:
-		The message protocol consist of two parts, an int32 as a header whic is mandatory, indicating the size of actual message and the message iteself which can have a dynamic length.
+		The message protocol consist of two parts, an int32 as a header which is mandatory, indicating the size of actual message and the message iteself which can have a dynamic length.

 	Thoughts: